Murder of Faiza Ashraf

 Faiza Ashraf was a 26-year-old Pakistani-Norwegian woman who was kidnapped early in the morning on 3 February 2010 from a bus-stop at Haslum in Bærum, outside of Oslo, while on her way to work.
-She was later found murdered near the parking lot in Solli, in the neighboring municipality of Asker.
+She was later found murdered near the parking lot in Solli, in the neighbouring municipality of Asker.

 After receiving a call from Ashraf alerting them to her kidnap, the police arrested Shamrez Khan, and later Håvard Nyfløt, who admitted to kidnapping Ashraf on the orders of Khan.
 Both men were convicted and sentenced to prison.
 Known as the "Faiza-case", the case generated a considerable amount of media attention in Norway at the time.
 It was one of the first incidents of non-gang-related contract killings in modern Norwegian history.

 Kidnapping

-In the early morning of Wednesday 3 February 2010, 26-year-old Faiza Ashraf was waiting for the bus leaving her home in Haslum and heading to downtown Oslo, where she worked in a clothing boutique.
-While she was standing at the bus stop at approximately 06:40, 25-year-old Håvard Nyfløt pulled up, grabbed her and forced her into the trunk of his car.
-Ashraf managed to call the police from her cell-phone and inform them that she was being kidnapped, but she could not give her exact location.
+In the early morning of 3 February 2010, 26-year-old Faiza Ashraf was waiting for the bus leaving her home in Haslum and heading to downtown Oslo, where she worked in a clothing boutique.
+While she was standing at the bus stop at approximately 06:40, 25-year-old Håvard Nyfløt pulled up, grabbed her and forced her into the boot of his car.
+Ashraf managed to call the police from her mobile phone and inform them that she was being kidnapped, but she could not give her exact location.
 This event was witnessed by at least one passing motorist.

-After a short while, Nyfløt stopped the car and informed her that he was being paid by a third person to kidnap her, and that he was to be paid NOK 100,000 for the crime.
-He also promised not to harm her, before continuing the drive.
+After a short while, Nyfløt stopped the car and informed her that he was being paid by a third person to kidnap her, and that he was to be paid NOK 100,000 for carrying out this out.
+He also promised not to harm her, before continuing the journey.
 Ashraf then passed that information, along with a short description of her kidnapper, to the police, who were trying to trace the call.
 She also provided the police with the identity of Khan, whom she deduced had ordered her kidnapping.
 Khan had for the past five years been obsessed with marrying her, and according to Ashraf, harassed and tormented her during this period.

-After driving to the forested area of Solli in Asker, about 25 minutes outside of Oslo, Nyfløt opened his trunk and found Ashraf unresponsive.
-He then dragged her body to a pre-prepared shallow grave about 200 meters from a popular ski-trail.
+After driving to the forested area of Solli in Asker, about 25 minutes out of Oslo, Nyfløt opened his trunk and found Ashraf unresponsive.
+He then dragged her body to a previously dug shallow grave about 200 metres from a popular ski-trail.
 Afterwards he vacuumed the trunk and used a makeshift blowtorch to eliminate leftover evidence, before travelling to Sweden with his girlfriend.